Anagha18/C-Compiler-for-Java/README.md

-# C-Compiler-for-Java
+# Toy Compiler

 ## Details
 Yacc and Lex have been used to write a compiler for Java.

 Pipeline:
-Java Code -> AST -> ICG -> CO -> Assembly (ARM)
+Java Code -> Abstract Syntax Tree -> Intermediate Code Generation -> Code Optimization -> Assembly (ARM)

 ## Execution
 1. The makerun.sh file should be executed using bash ./makerun.sh